akshay-1705/Mocker/README.md

 - HttpClient

 ## Env variables
 - Before you start setting up the application there is one thing to note.
-Database and http configurations are picked ENV variables.
+Database and http configurations are picked from ENV variables.
 You need to set the ENV variables in order to run the application.
 Here is the list of them:
 1. SPRING_DATASOURCE_URL
 2. SPRING_DATASOURCE_USERNAME